Network Abstractions for Characterizing Communication Requirements in Asynchronous Distributed Systems: Introduction

+In this paper,\footnote{A brief announcement of a preliminary version of this paper has been accepted at SIROCCO'24.} we propose a novel approach for characterizing necessary and sufficient communication requirements for asynchronous message-passing systems: \emph{network abstractions}.
+In a nutshell, a network abstraction governing a run is a finite or infinite sequence $G_1,G_2,\dots$ of directed graphs on the set of processes, which defines \emph{some} of the \emph{potential} causal message chains that are guaranteed to occur in the run.
+The index $i$ in the graph sequence $G_1,G_2,\dots$ represents the progress of time, and $G_i$ specifies the potential message chains that must occur in the $i$-th portion of the run.
+Whereas these portions could be viewed as very loosely synchronized asynchronous rounds, we avoid using this term and define them implicitly only.

+Potential causal message chains can be viewed as a \emph{possibility} for multi-hop communication offered by the adversary, which, however, only results in a corresponding message chain in the run if the protocols of the involved processes also attempt to send a message at the appropriate times.
+Alternatively, however, a hop in such a chain could also be formed by \emph{not} sending a message and relying on communication-by-time \cite{Lam78,BM14:JACM,GM20:JACM} in time-bounded asynchronous systems instead.
+Note that potential causal message chains were called \emph{syncausal} in \cite{BM14:JACM}.
+Technically, we accomplish this by associating message sending times with the end-to-end delays that would arise if the message was indeed sent by the sender's protocol.
+As a consequence, network abstractions also allow to reason about future causal cones ~\cite{EPTCS297.19} that might arise in a run, hence also facilitate reasoning about liveness properties.

-\begin{enumerate} \item Correctness: If sufficiently many processes observed a START event, then all correct agents must execute FIRE eventually. \item Unforgeability: If a correct process executes FIRE, then START was observed by a correct process. \item Relay: If a correct process executes FIRE, then eventually all correct processes execute FIRE. \end{enumerate}
+To showcase the utility of our approach, we identify necessary and sufficient network abstractions for a (weak) agreement problem called \emph{firing rebels with relay} (FRR), and its simpler variant \emph{firing rebels} (FR), in purely asynchronous systems with up to $f$ byzantine processes connected by point-to-point links, which has been introduced and epistemically analyzed by Fruzsa, Kuznets and Schmid in ~\cite{FireTark}.
+FRR requires all correct agents to execute an action $\FIRE$ in an all-or-nothing fashion when sufficiently many agents learned about the occurrence of sufficiently many $\START$ events at correct processes.
+Informally, its specification comprises the following three properties: \begin{enumerate} \item[(C)] \emph{Correctness}: If sufficiently many processes observed $\START$, then all correct processes must execute $\FIRE$ eventually. \item[(U)] \emph{Unforgeability}: If a correct process executes $\FIRE$, then $\START$ was observed by a correct process. \item[(R)] \emph{Relay}: If a correct process executes $\FIRE$, then eventually all correct processes execute $\FIRE$. \end{enumerate} For FR, only (C) and (U) need to hold.

-Firing rebels with and without relay has been studied from an epistemic logic framework~\cite{FireTark}.
-This approach has yielded a knowledge based characterization for firing rebels without relay, and necessary conditions for firing rebels with relay.
-Further results have yielded sufficient conditions for gaining belief~\cite{EPTCS379.37}.
-However, it should be noted that neither of these results impose any network or communication restrictions on the system.